videolan/x265/doc/reST/cli.rst

 	**Range of values:** 1 to 3

+.. option:: --stats <filename>

+	Specify file name of of the multi-pass stats file.
+If unspecified the encoder will use x265_2pass.log

 .. option:: --slow-firstpass, --no-slow-firstpass

-	Enable a slow and more detailed first pass encode in Multipass rate control mode.
-Speed of the first pass encode is slightly lesser and quality midly improved when compared to the default settings in a multipass encode.
+	Enable a slow and more detailed first pass encode in multi-pass rate control mode.
+Speed of the first pass encode is slightly lesser and quality midly improved when compared to the default settings in a multi-pass encode.
 Default disabled (turbo mode enabled)

 	When **turbo** first pass is not disabled, these options are set on the first pass to improve performance: